Guidance

 • the rest of Joe’s salary gets paid directly into his bank account as a loan of £882.25, which does not appear on his payslip

 Both payslips show the correct amount of tax and National Insurance contributions have been deducted, based on the gross pay shown.
-For payslip 2, Joe used a disguised remuneration tax avoidance scheme so he paid less tax and National Insurance contributions.
+However, for payslip 2, Joe used a disguised remuneration tax avoidance scheme.
+He paid less tax and National Insurance contributions, because the loan was not included in PAYE calculations.

-Using an umbrella company that claims you’ll be able to take home a higher percentage of your pay is very risky for you personally.
+Using an umbrella company that claims you’ll be able to take home a higher percentage of your pay is very risky.

-Anyone found using a tax avoidance scheme will be personally liable to pay:
+If we find out that you’ve used a tax avoidance scheme, you’ll be personally liable to pay:

 • the tax and National Insurance contributions that are legally due